A premapped and customizable interface

 If a change is made to a preset, a save window will open automatically when you close the interface to propose you to save the file again.

-The FCB mode is obtained by clicking on the FCB button [7] on the interface or on the controller.
+FCB (Focus Color Beam) mode is obtained by pressing the right-hand side button closest to you on the controller.

 The list of parameters in the drop-down menus is automatically updated in real time according to the fixture(s) selected in Eos.
 If several different fixtures are selected, their parameters are added together in the drop-down menus.